elatoskinas/blog/_posts/2019-06-15-gsoc-2019-charts-core-implementation.markdown

 In the last post, I have previewed the [workflow]({% post_url 2019-06-10-gsoc-2019-workflow-preview %}) of the Charts components that I am working on for [App Inventor][appinventor].
 In this post, I will dive into some implementation details and design choices.

+For the curious readers, the code changes revolving this post are available in a [pull request][charts-data-core-pr].

 ## Core Issue
-The toughest aspect of designing the Chart components is making the workflow intuitive and providing easy and good useability to the users.
+The toughest aspect of designing the Chart components is making the workflow intuitive and providing easy and good usability to the users.
 The main issue that I encountered while developing the core features is adapting to the defined specifications of presenting the components to the users.